alanng10/Country/Docue/a.md

 Arca word is applicable to any world, any entire, any apply, any able, any all, any center.

+Arca meaning is not tagged with the existence of specific human race.

+Arca meaning is not tagged with the existence of specific human kind.

+Arca meaning is not tagged with the existence of specific govern.

-Arca meaning is same not tagged.
+Arca meaning is not tagged with the existence of specific outer.

 Arca word has spell.
 The spell is: